Supersonic speed: Supersonic flight

-"Breaking the Sound Barrier" (1947) Official USAF promotional film reel of the Bell X-1 - the world's first supersonic aircraft.

 Most modern fighter aircraft are supersonic aircraft.
 No modern-day passenger aircraft are capable of supersonic speed, but there have been supersonic passenger aircraft, namely Concorde and the Tupolev Tu-144.
 Both of these passenger aircraft and some modern fighters are also capable of supercruise, a condition of sustained supersonic flight without the use of an afterburner.
 Due to its ability to supercruise for several hours and the relatively high frequency of flight over several decades, Concorde spent more time flying supersonically than all other aircraft combined by a considerable margin.
-Since Concorde's final retirement flight on November 26, 2003, there are no supersonic passenger aircraft left in service, though the Boom Overture may reintroduce supersonic flight in the future once complete.
+Since Concorde's final retirement flight on November 26, 2003, there are no supersonic passenger aircraft left in service, though the Boom Overture may reintroduce supersonic flight in the future once completed.
 Some large bombers, such as the Tupolev Tu-160 and Rockwell B-1 Lancer are also supersonic-capable.

+The sound source is traveling at 1.4 times the speed of sound, c (Mach 1.4).
+Because the source is moving faster than the sound waves it creates, it actually leads the advancing wavefront.
+The sound source will pass by a stationary observer before the observer actually hears the sound it creates.

 The aerodynamics of supersonic aircraft is simpler than subsonic aerodynamics because the airsheets at different points along the plane often cannot affect each other.
 Supersonic jets and rocket vehicles require several times greater thrust to push through the extra aerodynamic drag experienced within the transonic region (around Mach 0.85–1.2).
 At these speeds aerospace engineers can gently guide air around the fuselage of the aircraft without producing new shock waves, but any change in cross area farther down the vehicle leads to shock waves along the body.
-Designers use the Supersonic area rule and the Whitcomb area rule to minimize sudden changes in size.

-The sound source is traveling at 1.4 times the speed of sound, c (Mach 1.4).
-Because the source is moving faster than the sound waves it creates, it actually leads the advancing wavefront.
-The sound source will pass by a stationary observer before the observer actually hears the sound it creates.

-However, in practical applications, a supersonic aircraft must operate stably in both subsonic and supersonic profiles, hence aerodynamic design is more complex.
+Designers use the Supersonic area rule and the Whitcomb area rule to minimize sudden changes in size; however, in practical applications, a supersonic aircraft must operate stably in both subsonic and supersonic profiles, hence aerodynamic design is more complex.

 The main key to having low supersonic drag is to properly shape the overall aircraft to be long and thin, and close to a "perfect" shape, the von Karman ogive or Sears-Haack body.
 This has led to almost every supersonic cruising aircraft looking very similar to every other, with a very long and slender fuselage and large delta wings, cf. SR-71, Concorde, etc. Although not ideal for passenger aircraft, this shaping is quite adaptable for bomber use.